wso2/carbon-kernel/docs/GettingStarted.md

 * **[Launching the Kernel](#launching-the-kernel)**

 ## Installation Prerequisites
 Prior to installing any WSO2 Carbon-based product, it is necessary to have the appropriate prerequisite software installed on your system.
-Verify that the computer has the supported operating system and development platforms before starting the installation.
+Verify that the computer has the supported operating system and development platform before starting the installation.

  * ### System requirements
    * **Memory:** ~ 256 MB minimum